Hieromon/AutoConnect/mkdocs/index.md

 Also, to apply AutoConnect to ESP32, the [arduino-esp32 core](https://github.com/espressif/arduino-esp32) provided by Espressif is needed.
 Stable 1.0.1 or required and the [latest release](https://github.com/espressif/arduino-esp32/releases/latest) is recommended.
 Install third-party platform using the *Boards Manager* of Arduino IDE.
 You can add multiple URLs into *Additional Board Manager URLs* field, separating them with commas.
 Package URL is https://dl.espressif.com/dl/package_esp32_index.json for ESP32.

+!!! info "Arduino core for ESP32 1.0.3 or later"
+    For ESP32, AutoConnect v1.0.0 later is required for arduino-esp32 1.0.3 or later.

 <i class="fa fa-download"></i> <strong>Additional library (Required)</strong>